BatmanTheBlind/changesets/docs/command-line-options.md

 `--otp={token}` - allows you to provide an npm one-time password if you have auth and writes enabled on npm.
 The CLI also prompts for the OTP if it's not provided with the --otp option.

 `--tag TAGNAME` - for packages that are published, the chosen tag will be used instead of `latest`, allowing you to publish changes intended for testing and validation, not main consumption.
 This will most likely be used with [snapshot releases](./snapshot-releases.md).

+`--no-tag` - allows you to disable `latest` tag on publish.
+It is usefull for private repository where the additional tagging is handle by the repository itself or by another layer of your CI flow.
+You can not use `--tag` and `--no-tag` at the same time.

 ### Git Tags